DyogenIBENS/SCORPIOS/doc/input_your_configuration_file.rst

 	# - AU-tests outputs
 	save_subtrees_lktest: 'n'

+	# Optionally, use spectral clustering instead of Girvan-Newman for graph community detection.
+	spectral: 'n'

 	# Iterative-correction related option, automatically updated by the wrapper iterate_scorpios.sh
 	## DO NOT MODIFY MANUALLY even if using iterative mode.##
 	current_iter: 0